 “……….bungalows are less affordable to build and live in, they have been built at a fairly low but constant rate since the late Victorian era.

 In 2009, just 300 bungalows were built, and just 2 per cent (approximately 500,000) of the UK’s existing housing stock is bungalows.)…”

 A lot of it boils down to the lack of available building land and the fact that any property developer wants the most profit they can out of selling new homes so why bother building them at all when you can get a 3 bedroom and 2 storey house on the same, perhaps even smaller, patch of land?

 Many bungalows were built as cheap and quick housing after the 2nd world war, and some prefab bungalows still exist in my own city to this day.

-I also run my own painting and decorating company and let me tell you dear reader that our house painting teams, getting the chance to paint the exterior of a bungalow is great as they don’t even have to take the ladders off the roof rack of the van!
+I also run my own painting and decorating company and let me tell you dear reader that for our house painting teams, getting the chance to paint the exterior of a bungalow is great as they don’t even have to take the ladders off the roof rack of the van!